casper-network/docs/source/docs/casper/developers/cli/transfers/direct-token-transfer.md

 -   `target-account` - Hex-encoded public key of the account from which the main purse will be used as the target

+-   `payment-amount` - The payment for the deploy in motes.

 **Important response fields:**

 -   `"result"."deploy_hash"` - the address of the executed transfer, needed to look up additional information about the transfer